Jobs, Work & Money Support

 Help with Money

-For more in depth information about managing your money, maximising your income and finding money support in Nottingham, visit the money page on Ask LiON.
+For in-depth information about managing your money, maximising your income and finding money support in Nottingham, visit the money page on Ask LiON.

 Housing & homelessness Prevention

-Housing Aid provides help if you are at risk of homelessness or are homeless.
+Housing Solutions provides help if you are at risk of homelessness or are homeless.
 They can provide advice and support in:

 Use Homelink to apply for social housing, including council housing, or mutual exchanges (swapping your home with another social tenant)